 Abstracts will be published in the journal International Clinical Psychopharmacology.

 If you would like to help shape the future of IRPB join the International Scientific Advisory Committee.
-The committee already comprises nearly 40 highly respected professionals from across the world.
+The committee already comprises over 50 highly respected professionals from across the world.
 However, we are always looking to extend that group.

 The programme will continue to be multi-tracked enabling it to offer a depth and range of information unparalleled in bipolar conferences.
 Expert review sessions will be delivered by the world’s experts on new developments in bipolar disorder’s epidemiology, diagnosis, pathology and treatment.